Synthetic cannabinoids (Spice)

 - difficulty concentrating

 Due to their potency, there’s no safe way to take synthetic cannabinoids.
 If someone does take them they should start low and go slow.
 Potency can be hugely variable so start with a very small dose, a match-head size or less.

 If using more, increase doses very cautiously and give time (at least an hour) for previous doses to wear off.

 As synthetic cannabinoids may make feelings of anxiety or paranoia worse, only use them in an environment in which you feel safe and with people you trust.

-Avoid using if prone to anxiety or have existing mental health problems.
+Avoid using synthetic cannabinoids if you’re prone to anxiety or have existing mental health problems.

 Smoking synthetic cannabinoids

 If you’re smoking synthetic cannabinoids, avoid smoking them neat.
 Dried herbs can be used as an alternative to tobacco.

 Avoid holding smoke in your lungs or breathing in too deeply – take short puffs and be very cautious about smoking in pipes, vapourisers or bongs.
 They make it harder to regulate intake and it’s easy to take too much.

-Water pipes cause you to inhale more deeply which increase lung damage.
+Water pipes cause you to inhale more deeply which increases lung damage.
 Avoid sharing joints, vapes, pipes and bongs with others.